mitchell360/map-maker/replit.md

 - Keep both HTML and JSON formats synchronized with current URL parameters and features

 ## Recent Changes
+- 2025-10-28: **ADDED AUTOMATIC CACHE-BUSTING** - For Replit development preview only
+  - Automatically appends `?_cb=[timestamp]` to URL if not present
+  - Bypasses Replit's aggressive preview iframe caching
+  - Ensures updates always appear without manual cache clearing
+  - **NOTE:** This is ONLY needed for Replit development - GitHub Pages doesn't have this caching issue
+  - Pure client-side JavaScript solution (no server code)
 - 2025-10-28: **MAJOR SIMPLIFICATION** - Unified drawer UX for all devices, eliminated mobile detection complexity
   - **Removed isMobile() function** - No more runtime mobile detection logic
   - **Single interaction model** - All markers use drawer click handler (no if/else branching)